Old-Guard-Games/oath-of-iron/_posts/2020-11-23-ida-and-the-deer.md

     stat_name="Wits"
     stat="3"
     adds="1"
+    adds_title="+1 from Wildblood"
     chal1="4"
     chal2="1"
 %}

+> On a **strong hit,** you discover something helpful and specific.
+The path you must follow or action you must take to make progress is made clear.
+Envision what you learn (_Ask the Oracle_ if unsure), and take +2 momentum.

 Excellent!
-"You discover something helpful and specific.
-The path you must follow or action you must take to make progress is made clear."
-And we get +2 momentum, bringing our total to +5.
+The path is made clear and we get +2 momentum, bringing our total to +5.
-I have an idea what this might mean.
+I think I know where this is going.

 {% prose %}
   For several miles, Ida and Whisper painstakingly make their way through the rocky ground.